Shantveer9/Hackerrank-Solutions/README.md

 # Hackerrank-Solutions
-This is for those who is practicing in hackerrank
+This is for those who is practicing in hackerrank.